Elizabeth line

+Elizabeth line services are operated by GTS Rail Operations under a concession from Transport for London (TfL).
+TfL considers the line to be a distinct service, rather than part of the London Underground.
+It is considered to be in a class of its own and TfL's Oyster card is not valid for journeys to stations outside the TfL fare zones, whilst a premium fare is charged to passengers travelling to or from Heathrow Airport, in line with that charged on the Heathrow Connect service which it replaced.

+The line reached over 200 million trips annually in its second year of operation and carries one seventh of all trips by rail in the United Kingdom.

 History

 In 2001, Cross London Rail Links (CLRL), a 50/50 joint-venture between Transport for London (TfL) and the Department for Transport (DfT), was formed to develop and promote the Crossrail scheme, and also a Wimbledon–Hackney scheme, Crossrail 2.
 In 2003 and 2004, over 50 days of exhibitions were held to explain the proposals at over 30 different locations.

 2005 route development

 In 2005, ahead of Crossrail's hybrid bill submission, a number of feeder routes were considered by CLRL west of Paddington and east of Liverpool Street.
 It was viewed, given the 24 trains-per-hour (tph) core frequency, that two feeder routes, each of 12 tph, could be taken forward.

 In the west, a route to Maidenhead (later extended to Reading) and Heathrow Airport was selected.
 In the east, routes to Abbey Wood (curtailed from Ebbsfleet to avoid conflicts with the North Kent lines) and Shenfield were selected.